 - Delays in transferring patients to hospital by paramedics

-We have particular expertise with conditions which are commonly missed or misdiagnosed by paramedics, including:
+We have particular expertise with conditions that are commonly missed or misdiagnosed by paramedics, including:

 How we handle paramedic & ambulance delay compensation claims

 Our goal is to get you the highest amount of compensation, while keeping the claims process as easy as we can for you.
-To do this, we focus on achieving out-of-court settlements wherever possible as this usually allows you to get a fair settlement faster, with lower legal costs and without the stress and uncertainty of a court hearing.
+To do this, we focus on achieving out-of-court settlements, wherever possible, as this usually allows you to get a fair settlement faster, without the stress and uncertainty of a court hearing.

 However, where court proceedings are the best option for your claim, our medical negligence solicitors have the experience and skills needed to give you the strongest available representation, while providing empathetic personal support to make going to court a positive experience for you.